Antonyeaster/brick-connect-react/TESTING.md

 ![ESLint screenshot](documentation/validation/eslint-testing-1.png)
 ![ESLint screenshot](documentation/validation/eslint-testing-2.png)

+* All the errors seen in the above screenshots are fixed on the next line, when the test is re-run.

 * The first error I encountered was to do with "'children' is missing in the props validation".
 This particular part of code was used with the Code Institute Moments walkthrough, for this reason and with the deadline approaching, I decided to create a rule to ignore this particular error.

 * The ESLint also picked up on the lines of text that I'd used with an apostrophe.
 This was a simple fix by just adding one of the options that ESLint provided.